 Took him out for dinner.
 Helped line up potential job opportunities.
 Generally tried to be as helpful as possible in a very challenging period.

-Two years and a couple of wobbly, interim steps later, Gavin is the president at Salesforce – with a clear upward trajectory.
+Two years and a couple of wobbly, interim steps later, Gavin became the president at Salesforce – with a clear upward trajectory.

 As expected, most of my writing stems from my experience as a banker – but it’s clear that the principles apply well beyond.

-When I was just starting out, Leif from Physician on FIRE featured me on his blog, giving me a much-needed confidence (and traffic) boost.
-He has recently done that for Fire and Wide and I am sure countless other bloggers as well.
+When I was just starting out in blogging, Leif from Physician on FIRE featured me on his blog, giving me a much-needed confidence (and traffic) boost.
+He has subsequently done that for a number of other bloggers as well.